fredemmott/HTCC/docs/settings.md

 DWORD:

+- 0: Disabled
-- 0: Classic
+- 1: Classic
-- 1: Modal (intended for MSFS, but no longer required due to other changes)
+- 2: Modal (intended for MSFS, but no longer required due to other changes)
-- 2: Modal, but long-pressing buttons 1 & 2 together enters scroll lock mode but with  button 1 held
+- 3: Modal, but long-pressing buttons 1 & 2 together enters scroll lock mode but with  button 1 held

 ## VRVerticalOffset